Marietta Product Liability Lawyers

 INADEQUATE INSTRUCTIONS OR WARNINGS

 Also known as marketing or labeling defects, a product lacking adequate instructions or warnings might exclude choking hazard labels, side effect information, safety guidelines, and more.
-These claims also involve products marketed improperly or for untested purposes.
+These claims also involve defective products marketed improperly or for untested purposes.

 An example of inadequate instructions or warnings could be a power tool that does not come with clear warnings about the risks of using the tool without proper safety equipment.
 If a consumer purchases this power tool and is injured while using it without adequate safety gear, they may file a failure-to-warn claim against the manufacturer.